Chase Freedom: A More Rewarding Way to Shop

 Despite all the positive aspects to the Chase Freedom card, here are a few things that I'm less than happy with.

 I am not a fan of the rotating rewards.
 While it's nice to get rewarded for different categories of purchases, I would much rather have consistency in my rewards.
 I don't do much "rewards hacking" — using a different card for different purchases in order to get the highest reward — so I would rather just know that I will always get a set percentage back no matter what month it is.
 I have enough else on my mind that I don't want to try to remember which categories are worth more at that time.
+With a card like the Blue Cash Everyday from American Express, you're awarded 3% cash back for up to $6000 on groceries per year and 2% on gas and department store purchases, no sign-up necessary.

 Opting In to the Rotating Rewards